-In a previous article we described the design principles that we endorsed when creating our credential fraud-proof platform.
-To summarize, they were issuer independence (decentralization), unforgeability, simplicity, and openness and where effectively and efficiently implemented using blockchain technology.
+In a previous article, we described the design principles that we endorsed when creating our credential fraud-proof platform.
+To summarize, they were issuer independence (decentralization), unforgeability, simplicity, and openness and were effectively and efficiently implemented using blockchain technology.
 Adding a revocation mechanism should also follow those principles.

 Different Revocation Mechanisms

 Let us examine some ways that revocation can be accomplished.
 Some of those are used on actual platforms and some are theoretical.
 We will conclude with the revocation mechanism that we designed that adheres best to the above-mentioned principles.
 This article is going to try to capture the rationale (and trade-offs) and not actually delve into technical details.
 For technical details, please refer to this publication.

 This is straight-forward.
 The credential itself has a URL embedded that points to the issuer’s website.
 An internal database is consulted regarding the validity of the credential (if it was revoked or not).
 This introduces a central point of failure, i.e. dependency on the issuer, which is against our principles.

 Re-issuing all credentials